 Your income will be assessed either weekly or yearly, depending on the kind of help you qualify for.
 These income and asset limits usually apply:

-These don't include what you need for day-to-day living, eg your home or your car.
-They do include money in the bank, or things like a caravan or a second property.
+These don't include what you need for day-to-day living, e.g. your home, car, and some payments after a severe weather event.
+They do include things like money in the bank, or a second property.

-We can pay $249 for:
+We can pay $280 for:

 - an eye test

-- lenses, including single vision, bifocals or standard progressives
+- standard progressives

 - a fitting service